ITmail-dk/qmade/README.md

 "qmade system-update" Runs a APT Update, Upgrade, Clean, Autoremove + QTILE & QMADE Update + NVIDIA Drivers Update.
 "qmade system-dist-upgrade" Runs a system-update as a Full Dist Upgrade.
 (Run it after changing the source list)

+## Nvidia Drivers
+- Latest Production Branch Version of the driver, will be installed during the installation if you have an NVIDIA GPU.

 ## Information:
 - Window Manager: Qtile (Github From Source)